By Marina Sala, on 14 November 2019

 Every marketer has a toolbox.
 Whether it’s a killer email marketing platform, social media schedulers, or productivity tracker.
 We all have those special little things that help us do our job just a little bit better.
 But what tools do you use for lead capture?

-I use these 5 inbound marketing tools daily to optimize my lead capture rate.
-In this article, I’ll explain the 5 tools I use to transform websites into a lead capture machine!
+We use these 5 inbound marketing tools daily to optimize our lead capture rate.
+In this article, we’ll explain the 5 tools we use to transform websites into a lead capture machine!

 The first step on your path to becoming a lead capture machine is to create lead magnets.
 A lead magnet is free high-quality content that you publish on your website (like a blog) that enables you to collect visitor’s personal data through contact forms.
 Essentially, inbound marketing 101.
 Think of lead magnets as your most reliable inbound tool.

 So, how do you create a lead magnet?
 Start by looking at your buyer persona.
 Lead magnets need to provide value to your audience.
 Consider what kind of information your buyer persona wants to consume and then create it.

 Let’s look at an example from Cyberclick.
 (Heads up - You’ll notice that this example uses some of our Spanish content, but the techniques are the same regardless of language.)